 How to Adjust & Clean a Honda TRX400EX Chain

-A slack chain on a Honda ATV slows down the response of the rear wheels to the throttle/engine and dulls your ATV's performance.
+A slack chain on a Honda ATV slows down the response of the rear wheels to the throttle/engine and dulls the ATV's performance.
+Conversely, an overly tight chain lifts the rear suspension, which ruins the ATV's handling, and rapidly wears out the chain and sprockets.

-An overly tight chain on your Honda TRX lifts the rear suspension, which ruins your ATV's handling, and rapidly wears out the chain and sprockets.
-Inspecting the chain's tension on your TRX400EX should be something you do before every ride.
+Inspecting the chain's tension on a TRX 400 should be done before every ride.
 Watch the video above and follow the steps below to learn how to clean and adjust the chain on a Honda TRX400EX.

 Tools and Parts - Honda TRX 400 Chain Cleaning and Adjusting